Solar Control Glass for Sliding Doors: Is it worth it?

 Glare Reduction

-It can also help reduce glare in living rooms and home offices with screens.
-Glare reduction lowers the intensity of bright light, relieving eye strain and headaches.
+Solar coatings can also help reduce glare in living rooms, home cinemas and home offices with screens.
+Glare reduction lowers light levels, and makes screen use much more comfortable.

-A glass extension offers all year round comfort for a small village cottage
+A glass extension with solar coatings offers all year round comfort for a small village cottage

 The decision to invest in solar control glass for sliding doors and windows will depend on your home’s orientation and your lifestyle.
 If you have south-facing rooms, it can be an excellent investment, providing improved comfort, energy efficiency, and protection for furnishings.